Failing to Provide A Specimen Solicitors

 Failing to provide a specimen is a serious criminal offence.
 You should seek immediate legal advice and consider all available defences.
-If you would like to discuss your case, please call a member of our team.
+If you would like to discuss your case, please call our office for free initial advice.

 We can help you with: